 Europe is a great destination for solo female travelers!
 It’s pretty safe, small and easy to travel around, and it’s absolutely full of gorgeous spots to see.
 That said, there are a few things to be aware of that will make your time there easier, such as what to bring, how to stay safe, how to keep your belongings from getting stolen, and which spots are the best even if, and especially if, you’re traveling alone.

-I’ve lived in Berlin, Germany, on and off for the better part of three years, and for this post I’ve also invited Ashley from Ashley Abroad to share some of her best insights from several years living in Paris and traveling around Europe, mostly solo.
+I’ve lived in Berlin, Germany, on and off for the better part of five years, and for this post I’ve also invited Ashley from Ashley Abroad to share some of her best insights from several years living in Paris and traveling around Europe, mostly solo.

 Ashley’s pick: Ireland is the perfect destination for first-time solo female travelers.
 It’s small, safe, English-speaking, and inexpensive compared to other European countries (except for Dublin, which can be a bit more expensive).